MinecraftU/mcu-curriculum/level_5/section_0.md

     }
     ```

 4. Left-click on `ExampleMod` and press `Shift + F6`.
 Change the name to something that you like and click `Refactor`.
 This will change all instances of `ExampleMod` to a mod name of your choice.
 For our examples, we use `CopperMod` since our mod adds copper to the game.
-We'll also have to change the `MODID` and `VERSION` to what we want.
+We'll also have to change the `MODID` and `VERSION` variables to what we want.
 You can delete the example `println` statement if you wish.

 5. If this is your first IntelliJ project, or you don't have an SDK setup, you will need to do so now.
     * Press `ctrl + shift + alt + s`